EdgeApp/react-native-fast-crypto/native-libs/deps/documentation.md

 ### unpack

 The unpack task will search the same `source` variable used by the `download` task for files named `*.tar.*`.
-If it finds any, it upacks them inside the work directory.
+If it finds any, it unpacks them inside the work directory.

 Likewise, if the unpack task finds any URL's ending with `.git`, it will checkout the contents into the work directory.